 An important step when making this breakfast special is to rinse the dried beef in hot, hot water to remove the cured salt.
 If you skip this step it will result in an inedible too-salty breakfast.

 Now depending on how creamy like it, you’ll use equal parts of flour and butter to make a roux in a large skillet over medium heat.

 Brown or cook out the raw flavor of the flour before adding the milk.
-Add more or less milk depending on how you like the consistency of your gravy.
+Add more or less milk depending on how you like the consistency of the gravy.

 Once done, serve the chipped beef over toasted English muffins or a thick piece of toasted bakery bread.